-According to the Pew Research Center for People and the Press, more and more people, especially younger people, are getting their news from online and digital sources.
-The majority of U.S. adults now own smartphones or tablets, and most of those Americans say they use them in part to get the news.
-From 2004 to 2012, the share of Americans who reported getting their news from digital sources increased from 24% to 39%.
+According to the Pew Research Center for People and the Press, increasingly more people, especially younger people, are obtaining their news from online and digital sources.
+The majority of U.S. adults now own smartphones or tablets, and most of those Americans say they use them in part to access the news.
+From 2004 to 2012, the share of Americans who reported obtaining their news from digital sources increased from 24% to 39%.
 How has this affected consumption of print news media, and radio and television news?
 Figure 3.17 and the text below illustrates using the four-step analysis to answer this question.

 Step 1.
 Develop a demand and supply model to think about what the market looked like before the event.
 The demand curve D0 and the supply curve S0 show the original relationships.
-In this case, the analysis is performed without specific numbers on the price and quantity axis.
+In this case, we perform the analysis without specific numbers on the price and quantity axis.

 Step 3.
 Was the effect on demand positive or negative?
 A shift to digital news sources will tend to mean a lower quantity demanded of traditional news sources at every given price, causing the demand curve for print and other traditional news sources to shift to the left, from D0 to D1.